lsst-dm/dmtn-308/index.rst

 - BigQuery is designed for extreme horizontal scalability, and it is very efficient and performant for large-scale analytical queries on petabyte-scale data.
 - Caching mechanisms and optimization techniques can be used to improve query performance.
-   - For instance, BigQuery can cache results of queries for up to 24 hours, which can significantly reduce query latency for repeated queries.
+   - For instance, BigQuery can cache query results for up to 24 hours, which can significantly reduce latency when returning data to clients.
-- BigQuery has high latency for small queries, from several to tens of seconds, due to the serverless nature of the platform, which requires provisioning of resources for each query, as well as optimization and planning within the execution engine.
+- BigQuery can potentially have high latency for small queries, from several to tens of seconds, due to the serverless nature of the platform, which requires provisioning of resources for each query, as well as optimization and planning within the execution engine.
+   - However, some preliminary testing indicates that results on small datasets are returned quickly, with sub-second response times for simple queries.
+   - How this operates at the expected data volumes is not clear; provisioning time could be a significant factor in query latency at scale given that more "slots" would be needed for each query.
 - Performance of spatial queries is not inherently optimized, as BigQuery does not support spatial indexing.
    - However, spatial queries can be optimized by using hierarchical mesh indexing, which can reduce the amount of data scanned by the query engine.
 This can significantly improve query performance for spatial queries, but it requires additional development effort to implement.
+   - Various techniques could also be developed for optimizing spatial queries on this platform, including use of the `HEALPix <https://healpix.sourceforge.io/>_` algorithm.
-- Even with these limitations, **BigQuery should be able to achieve high query performance on the expected data volumes, especially for large-scale analytical queries.**
+- Even with the above caveats, **BigQuery should be able to achieve high query performance on the expected data volumes, especially for large-scale analytical queries.**
+   - BigQuery is particularly performant on full table scans, which are a common operation for analytical queries.

 Scalability
 -----------